che-incubator/chectl/README.md

                                                the operator.
 This parameter is used only when the installer is the operator

+  --devfile-registry-url=devfile-registry-url  [default: https://che-devfile-registry.openshift.io/] The URL of the
+                                               Devfile registry.

   --k8spodreadytimeout=k8spodreadytimeout      [default: 130000] Waiting time for Pod Ready Kubernetes (in milliseconds)

   --k8spodwaittimeout=k8spodwaittimeout        [default: 300000] Waiting time for Pod Wait Timeout Kubernetes (in